roman-milk/roman-milk.github.io/best-wife-ever-12-days-of-sexmas.md

+===

- ****** &quot;Best Wife Ever!&quot; 12 Days of Sexmas ****** bysilkstockingslover© Hearing such a slutty declaration, I doubled my efforts to shoot a second load in my wife, this time in her pussy.
+Hearing such a slutty declaration, I doubled my efforts to shoot a second load in my wife, this time in her pussy.
 Having already come just an hour ago, it took more time, but was helped by my wife's continual naughtiness.
 "Yeah baby, cum in your slut.
 Fill my cunt with your hot juice," and later "you would like that wouldn't you, baby?
 Knowing your cum is leaking down my legs while I am on the dance floor."

  I indeed loved the thought and soon filled my wife's pussy, her cunt, with my cum.
 As I flooded her pussy, my wife purred, "Oh yeah, baby, that feels so good.
 Fill me completely."